Summary Of The Giver Chapter 5

 Summary of The Giver Chapter 5: The Ceremony of Twelve and Jonas's Unusual Assignment

-Chapter 5 of The Giver by Lois Lowry marks a key turning point in the story, introducing readers to the highly anticipated Ceremony of Twelve.
-Even so, this chapter is titled "The Telling," and it delivers one of the most significant plot developments in the entire novel.
+Chapter 5 of The Giver by Lois Lowry marks a important turning point in the story, introducing readers to the highly anticipated Ceremony of Twelve.
+This chapter is titled "The Telling," and it delivers one of the most significant plot developments in the entire novel.
 As eleven-year-old Jonas nervously awaits his life assignment, he experiences emotions that are entirely new to him—emotions that will forever change his understanding of his community and himself.

 The Day of the Ceremony